firecmsco/firecms/website/docs/migrating_from_v1.md

 });
 ```

+- `TimestampProperty` is now renamed to `DateProperty` in order to reflect
+  better the alignment with JS types instead of Firebase ones.
+The discriminator
+  when declaring date properties now is `date` instead of `timestamp`.

 - `PreviewComponent` has been renamed to `PropertyPreview`
 - `PreviewComponentProps` has been renamed to `PropertyPreviewProps`
 - Validation: The `email` and `url` validation prop in string properties are now